kubermatic/docs/content/kubermatic/master/installation/start_kkp/guides/wizard/_index.en.md

 _Version_ is matching the KKP release tag, see [Release page on github](https://github.com/kubermatic/kubermatic/releases).

-_Endpoint_ parameter represents the DNS endpoint where the KKP UI will be accessible in the browser (DNS registration will be described later).
+_Endpoint_ parameter represents the DNS endpoint where the KKP Dashboard will be accessible in the browser (DNS registration will be described later).

 {{% notice warning %}}
 Don’t specify a protocol (https://) and the trailing slash in the _Endpoint_ input.
 {{% /notice %}}

-_Username_ should be your email which will be used for your initial user integrated inside Dex (used as a KKP authentication IdP), this user will be also “admin” of your KKP installation.
+_Username_ should be your email which will be used for your initial user integrated inside Dex (used as a KKP authentication provider), this user will be also the “admin” of your KKP installation.

+_Certificate Issuer Email_ should be email for receiving notifications from Let's Encrypt certificate issuer (can be different email than above).

-There is optional choice of enabling the monitoring and alerting stack - if enabled, monitoring stack will be deployed on your Kubernetes master cluster.
+There is optional choice of enabling the Monitoring / Logging / Alerting stack - if enabled, MLA stack for master / seed cluster will be deployed and configured on your Kubernetes cluster.

 Monitoring stack includes following services installed as helm charts: _alertmanager_, _prometheus_, _karma_, _grafana_, _kube-state-metrics_, _blackbox-exporter_, _node-exporter_.

-The services with the UI interface are accessible on the Ingress endpoints which are configured using OAuth2-Proxy as the identity-aware proxy.
+The services with the UI interface are accessible on the Ingress endpoints which are configured using OAuth2-Proxy (identity aware proxy).

 Parameter _IAP Allowed Email Domain_ is used to limit access to monitoring services, see [documentation](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview) for more advanced options.

 ![Step 4](4.png?width=700px&classes=shadow,border "Step 4")

 ## 5. KKP Bootstrap configuration
-This is an additional step of setting up more KKP entities which are managed as the Custom Resources in your Kubernetes cluster.
+This is an additional step of setting up more KKP resources which are managed as the Custom Resources in your Kubernetes cluster.

 _Project Name_ is used to create a project inside your KKP.
 Your admin user will be already bound inside this project out of the box.